Scenario 6: Orchestrating Restore and VM Replica Failover in Clean Room

 • You cannot use the clean room scenario to test VM replicas in DataLabs.

-• You can use only regular repositories (Windows, Linux, Linux Hardened) in the clean room scenario.
+• You can use only directly attached storage (Windows, Linux, Linux Hardened) in the clean room scenario.

 • You can recover VMs only from vSphere backups in the clean room scenario.
 Recovery of machines from Veeam agent backups is not supported.

-• You cannot use Linux-based shared backup infrastructure components in the clean room scenario.
-It is also recommended that you do not use Windows-based shared backup infrastructure components either.
+• You cannot use Linux-based backup repositories shared across several Veeam Backup & Replication installations in the clean room scenario.
 For more information, see the Veeam Backup & Replication User Guide, section System Requirements.

 Scenario 6: Orchestrating Restore and Failover in Clean Room